Improving sensitivity of the ARIANNA detector by rejecting thermal noise with deep learning: Thermal noise rejection using deep neural networks

 \subsection{Network structures and training}

 All of the networks are created with Keras \cite{chollet2015keras}, a high-level interface to the machine-learning library TensorFlow \cite{tensorflow2015-whitepaper}.
-Because a fast execution time of the network is one of the primary objectives, it is important to keep the network size small.
+Our primary motivation is to develop a thermal noise rejection method that operates on the existing ARIANNA hardware with an evaluation rate of at least \SI{50}{Hz}, which is a factor of $10^{4}$ larger than our current trigger rate.
+To increase the execution rate of the neural network, the hardware is one option to optimize; however, any alteration to the hardware is constrained by two main factors: the power consumption of the component and the reliability in the cold climate.
+Thus, this study will focus primarily on optimizing the execution rate by identifying the smallest network that reaches our objective.
 While the number of trainable parameters can give an indication of network size, the number of Floating Point Operations (FLOPs) is the chosen metric for network size in this paper.
 The number of FLOPs can be approximated by multiplying the amount of (+,-,*,/) operations performed by floating point numbers with the amount of nested loop iterations required to classify incoming data.

 Besides making the network size smaller, another way to improve the network speed is to reduce the input data size.
 Instead of feeding the signal traces from all four antennas into the network, one way to cut down on the size of input data is to use only the two antennas that caused the trigger.
 As each signal trace consists of 256 samples, the total input size to the network is 512 samples.
 In addition, a further reduced input data set is studied for various sizes by selecting the antenna with the highest signal amplitude and only using a window of values around the maximum absolute value.
 The window size was not fully optimized, but a good balance between input data size and efficiency is 100 samples around the maximum value.
 The reasoning for this is that the dominant neutrino signal does not span over the whole record length and typically only spans over less than 50 samples.